nicoud/LibX/LibX rules and simple example.md

 ## Example: a LED is On for 10 seconds when you depress a button.
 ### Top-down analysis
 1. What is the algorithm?
 Is it a simple copy of a button on a LED?
 Has button action to last for several ms before getting accepted?
 What happens if button is depressed when LED is on?
 Is it ignored or it restarts the 10s delay?
-What happen if the button is blocked depressed?
+What happens if the button is blocked depressed?
 2. How many inputs and outputs do we need?
 Button is one input plus ground or plus Vcc?
 Is a pull-up or pull-down required?
 LED is connected to one output with a serial resistor or LED is shorted?
 3. Which microcontroller pins can be used, according to current and voltage limitations?
 Have all pins an optional pull-up resistor?